RikGr/blog/_posts/2024-05-15-Leveraging-Azure-Monitor-Baseline-Alerts.md

 Luckily, Microsoft together with the community, has been working on a solution for this: **Azure Monitor Baseline Alerts (AMBA)**.
 I will go into more detail on what this baseline is and how it can help you setup a proper set of alerts for your Azure environment.

-## What are the Azure Monitor Baseline Alerts (AMBA)?
+## What is AMBA?

 As this [official documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alert-options#azure-monitor-baseline-alerts-amba) states:

-    AMBA is a central repository that combines product group and field experience driven alert definitions that allow customers and partners to improve their observability experience through the adoption of Azure Monitor.
+*AMBA is a central repository that combines product group and field experience driven alert definitions that allow customers and partners to improve their observability experience through the adoption of Azure Monitor.*
 and:

-    AMBA has patterns that group alerts from different resource types to address specific scenarios.
-Azure landing zone (ALZ), which is also suitable for non-ALZ aligned customers, is a pattern of AMBA that collates platform alerts into a deployable at-scale solution.
+*AMBA has patterns that group alerts from different resource types to address specific scenarios.
+Azure landing zone (ALZ), which is also suitable for non-ALZ aligned customers, is a pattern of AMBA that collates platform alerts into a deployable at-scale solution.*

-For the ALZ scenario AMBA comes with an opinionated set of predifenied alerts on the most common resources deployed in landing zones.
+For the ALZ scenario AMBA comes with an opinionated set of predefined alerts on the most common resources deployed in landing zones.
 To summarize it a great starting point and enabler to improve ALZ observability quickly.
 Because it is al parameterized, it is also easy to customize to your own needs and to tailor it for customer specific situations.

 An important feature of AMBA is that is **policy-driven**.
 Instead of creating the alert resources themselves it consists policies to create the alerts on the specific resources if they are missing.
 Policy Intiatives are used to logically group the alert definitions together.
 With Policy Assignments you can assign the initiative to the preferred scope such as Management Groups or subscriptions.

-It is important to note that there are not only policies for creating alerts but also for creating of processing rules.
+The policies not only provide for creating alerts but also for creating processing rules.
 Processing rules are used to route the alerts to the right people or systems.
 This is done by creating Action Groups and linking them to the alerts.
+Within the action group you can choose to, for example send out an e-mail, SMS and/or to trigger a webhook.
 So not only the alerts itself are covered but also the process of warning people when an alert is triggered is covered.

 A great milestone for the AMBA initiative was the incorporation into the official Microsoft documentations.
 This was a big deal for the maintainers as this LinkedIn posts shows: